MikyMaor/DevOpsProject/README.md

-# DevOps Provisioning Simulator
+# DevOps Provisioning Simulator 🏁

 This project simulates the provisioning of infrastructure components using Python and Bash scripts.
 It demonstrates user input handling, service installation logic, logging, and system automation.

 The project is designed to run on Linux systems and includes clean modular Python design, structured logging, and Bash provisioning scripts.

-## Objectives
+## Objectives 🚀

+This project aims to provide a clear, modular, and automated simulation of infrastructure provisioning.
+Specifically, it demonstrates:

-- Simulate provisioning flow using Python & Bash
+- **Simulate provisioning flow using Python & Bash** – Guide the user through creating virtual machines and installing services automatically.
-- Demonstrate modular coding structure
+- **Demonstrate modular coding structure** – Organize code into separate modules and scripts for readability and maintainability.
-- Implement logging for both Python and Bash
+- **Implement logging for both Python and Bash** – Track all actions, errors, and successful completions in a dedicated log file.
-- Showcase error handling and automation logic
+- **Showcase error handling and automation logic** – Handle invalid inputs gracefully and ensure smooth execution of automation tasks.

  ### Setup Instructions 📌